rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 ## Enabling App Protect

 You can enable and configure NGINX App Protect on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.
 Refer to [Custom Resource](https://docs.nginx.com/nginx-ingress-controller/configuration/policy-resource/#waf) examples for more details.
-To do so, you can apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.
+To configure NGINX App Protect on an Ingress resource, you would apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.

 ## App Protect Policies